It’s ingrained in our culture to disregard our pet’s nutrition and feed them something sub par to what we are feeding our families.

 Even the best varieties of wet food, closest to the natural diet of our carnivorous friends, has had the nutrition cooked out of the meats and replaced with synthetic vitamins.

 Frequently convenience stops us from taking care of our pets in the way we take care of ourselves; it’s just one more item on the already long to-do list.
-Even the most militantly health conscious amongst us won’t think twice about pouring a bowl of meat flavored cardboard for Fido or Fifi.
+Even the most militantly health conscious among us won’t think twice about pouring a bowl of meat flavored cardboard for Fido or Fifi.

 Cats (and dogs) are natural carnivores and should not be eating grains, vegetables or even cooked meat, but all those things are present in the kibble my cat had consumed since he was a kitten, and it was killing him.